 1903 Bishin Singh was the first person cremated at the new West Terrace Cemetery, Adelaide, South Australia, on the 4 May 1903.
 The Crematorium was built by the Cremation Society of South Australia and handed over to the Government in 1903.
 Five of Bishin’s friends collected his ashes from the Crematorium. (see 2 photos below) of these cremations were carried our offically and registered.

-For more information on the history of cremations see “Are Indians An Ethnic Minority?
+For more information on the history of Indian Cremations in Australia see “Are Indians An Ethnic Minority?
 Hawkers Vol. 4 and A Pictorial History Vol 5. by Len Kenna and Crystal Jordan 2013. available from this website.